 People arriving 15 minutes beyond start time of the session may not be allowed attendance.

 If school and after school activities are closed due to inclement weather, our training/orientation will also be canceled.
 Cancellations for reasons other than the weather will be posted on this web page.

 Children are not allowed to attend orientation sessions.

-License applicants are required to undergo a mandatory background study, which costs $100.
-Applicants must also pay processing fees of $50 for a one-year license and $100 for a two-year license.
+A new and enhanced background study is required for all new applicants.
+Applicants must pay processing fees of $50 for a one-year license and $100 for a two-year license.
 These fees must be paid before a license is issued.
 For more information about the new background study requirements, please visit the Minnesota Department of Human Services website.